March 14, 2010

 Off to Chicago

 At the time, St. Mary Church at Ninth and Wabash was the hub for black Catholics in Chicago.
 In 1882 they celebrated their first Mass as a congregation in the church’s basement.
-It became known as St. Augustine Church after the name of the St. Augustine Society, the black Catholic apostolate in the archdiocese.
+It became known as St. Augustus Church after the name of the St. Augustus Society, the black Catholic apostolate in the archdiocese.

 Once the apostolate had its own priest, their numbers swelled and they needed a church of their own.
 Archbishop Feehan granted permission for Father Tolton to open a storefront church in the 2200 block of South Indiana in 1891, which would later be known as St. Monica’s Church.

 In the early 1890s, Father Tolton and the now-St. Katharine Drexel corresponded and St. Katharine’s community provided financial support for Father Tolton’s Chicago parish.

 Father Tolton worked tirelessly for his congregation in Chicago, to the point of exhaustion, and on July 9, 1897 he died of heat stroke while returning from a priests’ retreat.
 He was 43.
 His death shocked the black Catholic community of the city and left a hole at St. Monica’s.
 Father Tolton’s body was returned to Quincy for burial in St. Peter’s Cemetery, where it remains today.

 While Father Tolton died more than 100 years ago, his legacy and witness to the Gospel lives on.
 So much so that the archdiocese is putting together his cause for canonization.